-This is an exciting little off-trail peak to bag when you don't have a lot of time.
-Picture Rocks is the distictive peak guarding the eastern border of the north Tucson Mountain foothills.
+Picture Rocks is an exciting little off-trail peak to bag when you don't have a lot of time.
+Picture Rocks is the distinctive peak guarding the eastern border of the north Tucson Mountain foothills.
 It is also the prominent peak just south of Contzen Pass.

 I took the wash for just a short distance to plot my route.
-You can break out of the wash anywhere you please and just start scrambling to the base.
-There is a small patch of prominent grey gravel about half way up the southeast face.
+You can break out of the wash anywhere you please and start scrambling to the base.
+There is a small patch of prominent grey gravel about halfway up the southeast face.
 I aimed for this.
 The climb is VERY steep.
 Any steeper and you would not be able to stand.
 So be prepared to fall and skid and all that.
-From the grey gravel patch look up and to your left.
+From the grey gravel, patch look up and to your left.
 There is really only one way you can get up.
-There is a narrow chute to climb and then you are pretty much there.
+There is a narrow chute to climb, and then you are pretty much there.
 There is a large chokestone in this chute.
-Please be wise and climb around (NOT ON) the stone to avoid any potential chance of dislodgement.
+Please be wise and climb around (NOT ON) the stone to avoid any possible chance of dislodgement.
 This is the trickiest part of the climb.
 It is very exposed and requires a bit of tricky maneuvering.
-Once beyond this chute (with the palo verde tree stabbing you in the face as you pull yourself up) you are home free.
+Once beyond this chute (with the palo verde tree stabbing you in the face as you pull yourself up), you are home free.

-From the saddle head left and up.
+From the saddle, head left and up.
 There is a false summit.
-Beyond is the bi-domed summit of Picture Rocks with beautiful views out over the Tucson Mountains and Contzen Pass below.
+Beyond is the bi-domed summit of Picture Rocks with beautiful views of the Tucson Mountains and Contzen Pass below.
 Head down the way you came.
-Be careful at the chute, and again please don't climb down with your weight on that chokestone.
+Be careful at the chute, and again, please don't climb down with your weight on that chokestone.
 Cross country scramble back to the wash once you have descended the peak.

 Check out the Official Route and Triplogs.

 Leave No Trace and +Add a Triplog after your hike to support this local community.